Intro

 Working with others helped others to enjoy writing more and to stay more on track

-Helped when finding other writers to give my users feedback on their work, helped them to stay accountable, and to encourage them to continue with their writing
+Helped them to stay accountable, and to encourage them to continue with their writing

 Seeing others share their writing projects helped with confidence when sharing their own projects